Shubham-21-dev/SIH2020-IntelliSync-for-managing-traffic-flow/README.md

 ## *Implementation with Deep Reinforcement Learning*
 It will act as a framework where a deep Q-Learning Reinforcement Learning agent selects the correct traffic light phase at an intersection to maximize traffic efficiency.
-Created custom functions and used different distributions for network traffic Each training result is stored in a folder structure, with each result being numbered with an increasing integer.
-Test Mode: test the model versions by running a test episode with comparable results.
-Enabled a dynamic creation of model by specifying the width and the depth of the feedforward neural network for each training.
-The code for the neural network is written using Keras and Tensorflow 2.0.
-Added a settings file (.ini) for both training and testing.
-Added a minimum number of samples required into the memory to begin training.
-Image Recognition for vehicles has been implemneted.

 ## *Features*
 Vehicles detection enables survelliance and tracking